 Please note: The information provided in this tipsheet is for reference only.
 It is not intended as a recommendation or endorsement of organizations, agencies or private businesses, or as a comprehensive resource list.

-- Social Assistance and COVID-19 Emergency Assistance - Ontario Ministry of Children, Community and Social Services: Learn how to get financial and employment assistance if you don’t have enough money for things like food and housing, or if you have a disability and are in financial need.
+- Social Assistance - Ontario Ministry of Children, Community and Social Services: Learn how to get financial and employment assistance if you don’t have enough funds for things like food and housing, or if you have a disability and are in financial need.

 - City of Toronto’s Property Tax Appeal: For people who are unable to pay for their property taxes because of extreme poverty or sickness.